LiskArchive/lips/proposals/use_base32_encoding_of_long_hash_of_pubkey_plus_checksum_for_address.md

 ## Backwards Compatibility

-This change introduces a hard fork because
+This change introduces a hard fork because:

 - balance transactions using the current address format get rejected by nodes following the proposed rules, and vice versa, and
 - reclaim transactions get rejected by nodes following the current protocol.